London's Shadow Mayoral Election

 - Luisa Porritt, Liberal Democrats.
 Neck and neck with the Green Party, Porrit is the Lib Dems’ second choice for Mayor.
 She was briefly an MEP between 2019 and 2020.

 - Peter Gammons, UKIP.
-Gammons, who claims he can heal cancer, is currently polling in fifth place.
+Gammons, who has been associated with faith healing, is currently polling in fifth place.

 - Laurence Fox, Reclaim Party.
 Anti-Woke Fox is standing alongside Reform UK, who are putting up assembly candidates.